vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/spring-for-vmware-gemfire.md

 description: Utilizing the auto-configuration of Spring Boot with VMware GemFire and Apache Geode.
 lastmod: '2021-05-28'
-subsection: Spring for Apache Geode
+subsection: Spring for VMware GemFire
 subsection-parent-page: true
-title: Spring for Apache Geode
+title: Spring for VMware GemFire
 type: data-guides
 weight: 1
+aliases:
+  - spring-for-apache-geode/
 ---

-Utilizing the auto-configuration of Spring Boot with VMware GemFire/Apache Geode.
+Utilizing the auto-configuration of Spring Boot with VMware GemFire.
 The [Spring Boot for Apache Geode documentation](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/) further discusses the details of many of these topics.

 ## Version Compatibility
 The best way to determine the correct version of Spring Boot for Apache Geode for your project, is to use [start.spring.io](https://start.spring.io/).